Christoph16478/iq/iq_c++.md

 ----

-**Q #59) Explain the ISA and HASA class relationships.
+**Explain the ISA and HASA class relationships.
 How would you implement each?**

-Answer: “ISA” relationship usually exhibits inheritance as it implies that a class “ISA” specialized version of another class.
+"ISA" relationship usually exhibits inheritance as it implies that a class “ISA” specialized version of another class.
 For Example, An employee ISA person.
 That means an Employee class is inherited from the Person class.

-Contrary to “ISA”, “HASA” relationship depicts that an entity may have another entity as its member or a class has another object embedded inside it.
+Contrary to “"ISA", "HASA" relationship depicts that an entity may have another entity as its member or a class has another object embedded inside it.

 So taking the same example of an Employee class, the way in which we associate the Salary class with the employee is not by inheriting it but by including or containing the Salary object inside the Employee class.
 “HASA” relationship is best exhibited by containment or aggregation.

 ----

-**Q #60) Does a derived class inherit or doesn’t inherit?**
+**Does a derived class inherit or doesn’t inherit?**

-Answer: When a derived class is constructed from a particular base class, it basically inherits all the features and ordinary members of the base class.
+When a derived class is constructed from a particular base class, it basically inherits all the features and ordinary members of the base class.
 But there are some exceptions to this rule.
 For instance, a derived class does not inherit the base class’s constructors and destructors.

 Each class has its own constructors and destructors.
 The derived class also does not inherit the assignment operator of the base class and friends of the class.
 The reason is that these entities are specific to a particular class and if another class is derived or if it is the friend of that class, then they cannot be passed on to them.

 ----

-**Q #61) What is Polymorphism?**
+**What is Polymorphism?**

-Answer: The basic idea behind polymorphism is in many forms.
+The basic idea behind polymorphism is in many forms.
 In C++, we have two types of Polymorphism:

-(i) Compile-time Polymorphism
+1. Compile-time Polymorphism:

 In compile-time polymorphism, we achieve many forms by overloading.
 Hence, we have an Operator overloading and function overloading.
 (We have already covered this above)

-(ii) Run-time Polymorphism
+2. Run-time Polymorphism:

 This is the polymorphism for classes and objects.
 General idea is that a base class can be inherited by several classes.
 A base class pointer can point to its child class and a base class array can store different child class objects.